cmattless/portfolio/README.md

 Interactive personal portfolio website showcasing me and my work, with responsive design and accessible features built with React, React-Router, Tailwind CSS, & DaisyUI.

+>Note: Features that have been struckthrough are not currently implemented.
+Features are subject to change.

 ## Features

 - **Responsive Design**: A layout that looks great on both mobile and desktop devices.